Kemak people: Religion and social structure

 Traditional umbrellas (saluric in Tetum language) used in Atsabe, circa 1968-1970.

 Like the other ethnic groups of East Timor, the Kemak people today are largely adherents of the Catholic faith.
 Thus, in the Atsabe Administrative Post almost all inhabitants are Catholics.
 It spread particularly during the Indonesian occupation of East Timor (1975–1999) as a demarcation to the majority Muslim invaders.
+Prior to the invasion, most people were animists.
 The church offered protection, criticized the brutal behavior of the occupiers, and was a means of peaceful protest.
 The veneration of the Virgin Mary, especially in small towns, is particularly marked by numerous religious ceremonies in churches and grottoes.

 Nevertheless, the Christian rites still bear traces of the animistic, traditional religion.
 Components of the ancient religion are ancestral cult, reliquary worship and the concept of sacred (Kemak language: luli, Tetum language: lulik) places.
 One of them is Mount Dar Lau, which is the mythical place of origin of the Atsabe Kemak people.
 According to legend, heaven and earth were once connected at this point.
 Christian priests that kept animistic practices, are revered as holy men with spiritual powers (Luli).
 Such spiritual powers are passed on through a blessing.
 In doing so, these spiritual forces are not only derived from the office, but rather men who are credited with spiritual forces to join the priesthood.

 There are slight variations in the ceremonies between the different groups of Kemak communities, such as the Atsabe Kemak and the Marobo Kemak people.